General phase diagram features of superradiant phase transitions: Introduction

 \section{Introduction}

 The collective behaviors of a large number of atoms interacting with a cavity field unveiled by Dicke \citep{Dicke1954} leads to the superradiance.
 In recent decades, the investigation of the intriguing phenomenon in light-matter systems has attracted a great deal of attention.
 The so-called Dicke model, which describes a collection of qubits interacting with a single-mode cavity field, is predicted to exhibit a SPT between a NP and a superradiant phase (SP) at finite \citep{Hepp1973_1, Wang1973} or zero \citep{Emary2003} temperature in the thermodynamic limit.
 The SP in a quantum SPT features an acquisition of a macroscopic population of coherent photons for the cavity field in the ground state.
 Recently, a remarkable advance is the idea that the SPT can also occur in few-body light-matter systems \citep{Bakemeier2012, Ashhab2013, Hwang2015, Hwang2016}.
-The quantum Rabi model (QRM), which corresponds to the single-qubit version of the Dicke model, exhibits an equivalent SPT in an another limit, where the ratio of the qubit frequency to the field frequency approaches infinity.
+The quantum Rabi model (QRM), which corresponds to the single-qubit version of the Dicke model, exhibits an equivalent SPT in an another limit, where the ratio of the qubit frequency to the field frequency approaches infinity, as demonstrated by Hwang \emph{et al.} \citep{Hwang2015}.
 It can be considered as the alternative of the thermodynamic limit.
+Such SPT holds significant promise for critical quantum metrology \citep{simon2020,Garbe_2022,ricard2022}.
 In addition, a general framework of universality of the SPTs for the generalizations of the QRM with the number of qubits varying from finity to infinity was established by Liu \emph{et al.} \citep{Liu2017}.